 - Installing grab bars in the office restrooms to help with balance

-- Ergonomic equipment and flexible scheduling to help with increased fatigue
+- Having ergonomic equipment and flexible scheduling to help with increased fatigue after a stroke